Resource Allocation Editor

 - Allocate hours to staffers,

-- Use the staff and task views,
+- Use the "view by task" or "view by staff member," and

 Information you’ve entered into the task editor—such as tasks, due dates, and budgeted hours—will be visible in your resource allocation editor.
 Once you’re in the allocation editor, you can add more information: assign staffers to a task and allocate hours to them, which we’ll discuss next.